hertie-data-science-lab/dsl-teaching-course-setup/docs/faculty-and-instructors/09-grade-and-return-assignments.md

   you - [Schedule releases](06-schedule-releases.md).

   > ⚠️ A `grade:` entry re-runs **every hour** once its `when` has passed - the full autograder,
   > every student, every tick.
 Remove it from the plan once the assignment is marked.
+WHAT DOES THIS MEAN????
+CAN WE REMOVE THIS?
+DO THEY REALLY NEED TO REMOVE IT??
+CAN THEY NOT JUST FIRE ONCE OR SOEMTHING? ??

 ---
 **Demo:** per-student `grades-<handle>` repos in [`DSL-Demo-f2026`](https://github.com/DSL-Demo-f2026).